1973 24 Hours of Le Mans: Start

 Bright sunshine in race week became dark clouds on Saturday morning, however by 4pm it was sunny again.
 Honorary starter this year was Sylvain Floirat, President of Matra.
 From the first lap, Merzario was bolting ahead, sent out as the ‘hare’ to lead the Matras into a race – a role he relished.
-However none of the other teams took the bait.
+However, none of the other teams took the bait.
 A number of cars were coming in immediately with problems: Reinhold Joest's Martini Porsche with gearbox problems and the Grossman Ferrari with a puncture.
-Hailwood's Mirage had no clutch and Amon's BMW on had fifth gear.
+Hailwood's Mirage had no clutch and Amon's BMW only had fifth gear.
 The Gitanes Lola, the Duckhams and the Sigma also all had early issues.

 By the pit stops around the end of the first hour, Merzario had built a significant lead but already needed to change brakepads.
 After the first driver changes, Carlos Pace only got six laps in the Ferrari until he had to stop, partly soaked in petrol from a split fuel tank, losing six laps.
 Matra was now 1-2-3 with Cevert leading from Larrousse and Wollek, chased by Reutemann in the Ferrari.
 While the Matras were all running at the same speed, the Ferraris had a variety of strategies.
 Carlos Reutemann and Tim Schenken were running among the Matras.
 Jacky Ickx and Brian Redman were running with the slowest 3-litre cars, the Lolas and the Alfa Romeo.

 After four hours, Jaussaud's front tyre blew out while going down the Mulsanne Straight.
 Ten laps were lost repairing the suspension.
 Less than an hour later, Beltoise had almost the same thing happen, and his Matra lost eight laps.
 As the Pescarolo/Larrousse car had been delayed fixing its brakes the lead fell to the Wollek/Depailler Matra.
 Then at 9.30pm, their car was in the pits with a terminal oil-pump problem and suddenly the Matra challenge was looking very shaky.
 At the same time, the GT-leading Sam Posey’s NART Ferrari lost five minutes in a poor pitstop, allowing the Charles Pozzi car of Elford/Ballot-Léna to take the category lead.
 These cars were all having a close running battle with the Martini Porsche, the Spanish 908, the Maublanc Chevron 2-litre and the fastest Capri.